What to Do If You Find a Lost Credit Card

 Be aware that the person you give the card to may not be as honest as you — they could use the card fraudulently or sell the credit card information on the internet.
 If you can't find anyone to give the card to at the retail location or you don't think it's safe to hand over someone else's credit card, consider a few other options.

-Call the credit card issuer.
 If the card was issued by a major credit card issuer or a bank without branches in your area, use the number on the back of the credit card to contact the card's customer service.
 Follow the prompts to speak directly to a customer service representative.
 Don't try to access the account by entering the credit card information.
-The system will likely ask you for some personal information that you won't know, e.g. a billing zip code or the last four digits of the primary cardholder's social security number.
+The system will likely ask you for some personal information that you will not know, e.g., a billing zip code or the last four digits of the primary cardholder's social security number.

 Once you speak with a customer service representative, let them know you've found someone's credit card.
 The credit card issuer will be able to give you specific instructions on what to do with the card.
 Likely, the card issuer will instruct you to shred the credit card and discard the pieces.
 They'll be able to alert the cardholder and close the credit card account to prevent any unauthorized purchases from being made on the account.

-You should definitely not play finder's keepers with someone's lost credit card.
-You'll be committing a crime and if you're caught, you could face jail time and have to pay a fine plus be required to repay the purchases you made.
+You should not play finder's keepers with someone's lost credit card.
+You'll be committing a crime, and if you're caught, you could face jail time and have to pay a fine plus be required to repay the purchases you made.